WMTR (AM): History

 They continued their Full Service AC format, and began broadcasting in C-QUAM AM stereo in 1983.
 The station played rock and roll oldies from the 1960s, AC/Top 40 cuts from the 1970s and 1980s AC cuts and currents.
 The ratings continued to be successful until the late 1980s.
 In the fall of 1989, WMTR added a Business News segment in mid-days.
 This format did poorly as well but by the winter of 1990, they dropped the AC format altogether and went with the Business News full-time.
 Live shifts were gone.
 Due to the low ratings, they also stopped 24/7 operations and signed off daily at 9 p.m.

-Then, in the spring of 1991, Signal Communications bought WMTR (and WDHA).
-They kept WDHA-FM’s rock format, but WMTR was in bad shape at that point.
-That June WMTR changed its programming to "Easy Listening Standards" via Westwood One's "AM Only" format.
-The core artists included Frank Sinatra, The Carpenters, Tony Bennett, Bobby Vinton, Jack Jones, Barbra Streisand, Peggy Lee, Connie Francis, Nat King Cole, Neil Diamond, Perry Como, Barry Manilow, Andy Williams, Kenny Rogers, and others.
-The station mixed in an occasional big band but it was usually a 1960s remake.
-The station also played some softer songs by baby boomer artists like Elvis Presley, Beatles, Association, Paul Anka, Simon & Garfunkel, and others.
+In the spring of 1991, Signal Communications acquired WMTR (and WDHA).
+WDHA-FM's rock format was retained. however WMTR was in bad shape at that point, and in June WMTR changed its programming to "Easy Listening Standards" via Westwood One's "AM Only" format.

-Live & local shifts were regulated to mornings, afternoons and weekend mornings and mid-days.
-WMTR's hours of operation expanded to 10 p.m. in July 1991 and to midnight by the summer of 1992.
-In the fall of 1992, WMTR went 24/7 once again, using the satellite service for evenings and overnights.

 Ratings began to come back and WMTR was profitable by 1993.
 The station's format continued to rate high and be profitable throughout the decade.
 Very few changes were made over the years.
 In 1999, WMTR discontinued broadcasting in AM Stereo and began a simulcast with WWTR, 1170 AM, in Bridgewater Township.
 In 2001, WMTR (along with WDHA/WWTR/WRAT) was sold to Greater Media (owners of WMGQ/WCTC) in New Brunswick.

-In early 2002, Westwood One's "AM Only" service - by then renamed "Adult Standards" - tweaked the format into more of an Adult Pop format similar to what WLTW New York had done back in 1984.
-The station still played Frank Sinatra type artists but now added more Adult Contemporary artists like Billy Joel, Lionel Richie, Elton John, as well as more songs by baby boomer artists they had been playing all along.
+In early 2002, Westwood One's "AM Only" service - by then renamed "Adult Standards" - tweaked the format into more of an adult pop format similar to what WLTW New York had done back in 1984.
+The station still played Frank Sinatra type artists but now added more adult contemporary artists.
 The station began running sports programming in evenings and overnights.
 Still advertising was down on the station and research was done to determine the future direction.